codrin23/medical-system/README.md

 Changelog:
   * add initial the description of the project
   * add initial documentation of the project
+  * include initial dependencies and how to build and run the project step

 TODO:
-  * include dependencies and how to build and run the project step
+  * include dependencies and how to build and run for pillcase.system module
   * include top level architectural UML
   * include in the TODO list code improvements to be made and update changelog with link to the commit for each improvement done